Carrier Comparison

 USPS wins on price for packages under 5 lbs; UPS wins for heavy and business shipments

-For everyday shippers sending lightweight packages, USPS Ground Advantage offers unbeatable pricing starting around $4-5 for a 1 lb package.
-UPS pulls ahead for heavier shipments over 10 lbs and offers superior guaranteed delivery windows that businesses rely on.
+For everyday shippers sending lightweight packages, USPS Ground Advantage offers hard-to-beat pricing starting around $4-5 for a 1 lb package.
+UPS pulls ahead for heavier shipments over 10 lbs and offers tighter guaranteed delivery windows that businesses rely on.
+The catch in 2026: both carriers raised retail rates this cycle (USPS +5.4%, UPS +5.9%, effective late December 2025 into January 2026), so the gap between counter pricing and discounted labels is wider than it was a year ago.
+On I'd Ship That you see the full price before you buy, below commercial rates, with no subscription and no minimums.

 Side-by-Side Comparison